Vonger/vocore2/README.md

 # Known Issue + TODO

-1. AP + STA mode is not fully support all mode

-currently it is only for wpa2, rest mode need to upgrade the ralink.sh

-2. support mutilssid in uci wireless config.
+1. support mutilssid in **uci wireless config**.

-3. support monitor in uci wireless config.
+2. support monitor in **uci wireless config**.

-note: 2, 3 are supported already, check my blog at vonger.cn to get tutorial about how to make them work.
+note: 1, 2 are supported already, check my blog at vonger.cn to get tutorial about how to make them work.

 # Thank you